Changes to community transport services

 Most passenger journeys on community transport stopped during COVID-19 lockdown.

-From the 1st July 2020 a limited DATS service has restarted.
+From the 1st July 2020 a limited DATS and rural community transport service has restarted.
 The service is for essential journeys only and there are a number of restrictions and requirements for passengers.

 To find out more visit the Disability Action website.